Ryan Evans

 Processing Information

-The collection was processed and a finding aid prepared by Ryan Evans in 2018, with the 2019 addition processed by Ryan Evans in 2020.
+The collection was processed and a finding aid prepared by Ryan Evans in 2018, with the 2019 addition processed in 2020, and the 2022 addition processed in 2023 by Ryan Evans.
 In 2020, the collection donated by Patricia Hills in 2006: Papers relating to the restructuring of the Museum of Fine Arts, Boston, 1997-1999, was merged with her papers.
 Born-digital materials were processed by Kirsi Ritosalmi-Kisner in 2020 with funding provided by Smithsonian Collection Care and Preservation Fund.
+Additional born-digital materials from the 2022 addition were processed by Ryan Evans in 2022.